Last updated: November 21, 2023

 2. Robertsons Point and Cremorne Reserve

-Before starting the circuit trail, it’s recommended to first do a little side trip to Robertsons Point, also referred to as Cremorne Reserve, the southernmost tip of the Cremorne Point peninsula.
+Before starting the circuit walk, we recommend doing the side trail to Robertsons Point first.
+Also referred to as Cremorne Reserve, this is the southernmost tip of the Cremorne Point peninsula.

 Only 30 metres wide, Robertsons Point is an interesting mix of bushland, ornamental gardens, cliffs, and a short walking trail.

-The walking path through the middle of the headland leads to the Robertsons Point Lighthouse, an active lighthouse also known as Robertsons Point Light and Cremorne Point Light.
+The walking trail through the middle of the headland leads to the Robertsons Point Lighthouse, an active lighthouse also known as Robertsons Point Light and Cremorne Point Light.

 The headland is also home to a large playground where locals and visitors can socialise and enjoy outdoor recreation in a great setting, with natural shade provided by the trees.